 Enjoy a day hiking on the Kalmthout Heath in Antwerp province with these routes of 8k or 26k.
 And experience a bit of wilderness!

-But if there’s one area where Belgium might share a passing acquaintance with wilderness, it’s Kalmthout Heath in the province of Antwerp.
+But if there’s one area where Flanders might share a passing acquaintance with wilderness, it’s Kalmthout Heath in the province of Antwerp.

 Let’s try it out in a sentence; see if we can forge a marriage between these two apparent contradictions.

 Located a short car or train journey from Antwerp, Kalmthout Heath extends over six thousand hectares.
 Its combination of heaths, forests, dunes and pools makes it a great place to recharge your batteries.
 It’s one of the few places in Flanders where, at times, you could imagine almost being in a wilderness landscape.